-21.1 The Supplier must provide the MOD with a named account manager/client relationship manager to ensure that all the requirements of the Contract are met.
-The named account/client relationship manager will be the first point of contact for the Contracting Authority.
+- 21.1 The Supplier must provide the MOD with a named account manager/client relationship manager to ensure that all the requirements of the Contract are met.
+The named account/client relationship manager will be the first point of contact for the Contracting Authority. - 21.2 The Supplier must provide MOD with a named Commercial Officer who has the authority to agree amendments to the contract. - 21.3 Both the account manager/client relationship manager and Commercial Officer must attend the biannual Contract Performance Review meetings. - 21.4 The Supplier must cascade relevant 'lessons learnt' relating to the provision of general legal services/advice to MOD and litigation services to MOD. - 21.5 Attendance at Contract Review and KPI meetings shall be at the Supplier's own expense.

-Call-Off Schedule 20 (Call-Off Specification) Call-Off Ref: 709069451 Crown Copyright 2022

-21.2 The Supplier must provide MOD with a named Commercial Officer who has the authority to agree amendments to the contract.

-21.3 Both the account manager/client relationship manager and Commercial Officer must attend the quarterly Contract Review meetings.

-21.4 The Supplier must cascade relevant 'lessons learnt' relating to the provision of litigation services/advice to the MOD.

-21.5 Attendance at Contract Review and KPI meetings shall be at the Supplier's own expense.